-- Do not access any www area that could be construed as unfit, obscene or would otherwise be considered as inappropriate for a Member of the Council. www sites visited by any user (Member or officer) when connected to the Council server are recorded, monitored and will be available for audit, if necessary. - If you accidentally enter any area which could be construed as unfit, obscene or inappropriate you must leave it immediately and inform the I.T.
-Service Desk.
+- Do not access any www area that could be construed as unfit, obscene or would otherwise be considered as inappropriate for a Member of the Council. www sites visited by any user (Member or officer) when connected to the Council server are recorded, monitored and will be available for audit, if necessary. - If you accidentally enter any area which could be construed as unfit, obscene or inappropriate you must leave it immediately and inform the ICT Service Desk.
 Be aware that your computer records which sites you have accessed. - Care must be taken when downloading files via the Internet.
 Computer viruses may be contained in files and/or e-mails and can severely damage the operation of the laptop.
-If the installed virus protection software detects any viruses, please follow the instruction on page 3. - If you receive unsolicited e-mail (e.g. junk or chain mail), do not forward such items to other recipients.
+If the installed virus protection software detects any viruses, please follow the instructions above. - If you receive unsolicited e-mail (e.g. junk or chain mail), do not forward such items to other recipients.

-- Never leave the computer unattended whilst you are using the Internet.
+Never leave the computer unattended whilst you are using the Internet.
 The session will be your responsibility.
-Also, the computer should not be left switched on and unattended for security purposes. - Use the Internet and its facilities in a responsible way. - Detailed E-mail guidelines and Internet guidelines are attached at Appendices B and C respectively.
+It should also be noted, the computer should not be left switched on and unattended for security purposes.

+- Use the Internet and its facilities in a responsible way. - Detailed E-mail guidelines and Internet guidelines are attached at Appendices B and C respectively.

-5. Use and Care of the Equipment
+5.0 Use and Care of the Equipment

-The iPad and associated software and the I.T.
-System access supplied to you is primarily for your use as an elected Member of South Derbyshire District Council.
+All ICT equipment and system access supplied to you is primarily for your use as an elected Member of South Derbyshire District Council.

-This includes all the work you do as a Councillor at present, for example:-
+This includes all the work you do as a Councillor, for example:-